-HAVING CONSIDERED the recommendations by the Sub-Committee on Ship Design and Equipment at its thirty-fifth session and the Sub-Committee on Bulk Chemicals at its twenty-second session regarding the standard specification for shipboard incinerators,
+HAVING CONSIDERED the recommendations by the Sub-Committee on Ship Design and Equipment at its fortieth session regarding the Standard Specification for Shipboard Incinerators,

-- 1. ADOPTS the Revised Guidelines for the Implementation of Annex V of MARPOL 73/78; and - 2.
-RECOMMENDS the Governments to implement the provisions of Annex V of MARPOL 73/78 in accordance with the revised guidelines.
+- 1. ADOPTS the Standard Specification for Shipboard Incinerators, the text of which supersedes Appendix 2 to the Revised Guidelines for the Implementation of Annex V of MARPOL 73/78, adopted by resolution MEPC.59(33), and which is set out at Annex to this resolution; and - 2.
+URGES Governments to apply the Standard Specification for Shipboard Incinerators when implementing the provisions of Annexes V and VI of MARPOL 73/78.